-If you’ve been following me for a while, you’re probably a car seat science pro — you know the why and how when it comes to proper car seat installation and harnessing.
+If you’ve been following Safe in the Seat for a while, you’re probably a car seat science pro — you know the why and how when it comes to proper car seat installation and harnessing.
 But, at the end of the day, does that matter if your kiddo doesn’t even like the car seat?
 (Yes, but it makes a hard thing that much harder.)
-Trust me, I had a screamer too.
+Trust me, I had a car seat screamer too.
 Plus, when your little is screaming every time you’re in the car, you can get distracted; and distracted driving took the lives of over 3,000 drivers in the U.S. in 2017.

 So what’s a parent to do?
 Everyone from your pediatrician to your mother-in-law probably has well-intentioned “advice” to help you navigate this situation, ranging from silly (Baby Shark on repeat!) to absurd (only drive during naptime?
 How?!) to downright-dangerous (turn your one-year-old forward facing? no way!).
 Let’s look at some common underlying culprits when it comes to car seat screamers, and lots of suggestions that can help you get to the root of your problem.

 Why Kids Hate the Car Seat

 Here are some common reasons kids hate riding in their car seat — and some real solutions that might just make everyone’s car ride experience more comfortable!

 That’s right, proper harness fit is critical not only for safety, but for comfort!
 Even if you’re well versed in car seat basics, there are common mistakes you might still be making.
 And you’re not alone!
 Maybe your not-so-little little one has grown since the last round of car seat adjustments you made.
 Triple check that your harness height, crotch buckle setting, insert use, and harness strap tightness are all good to go.
 If you need help making sure you’ve achieved perfection, schedule a consult with us or find a certified car seat safety technician near you.